jwickowski/codepruner.com/src/codepruner.com/content/english/post/ideas/topics-and-concepts-for-CodePruner.md

 ---
-title: "Topics and concepts for CodePruner"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - ideas
+date: 2021-10-11T20:16:58.000Z
+draft: false
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - images/blog/red-sharp-pruner.jpg
-url: "posts/ideas/topics-and-concepts-for-CodePruner"
-date: 2021-10-11T21:16:58+01:00
-draft: false
-tags: ["ideas", "blog", "codepruner"]
+tags:
-categories: ["ideas"]
+  - ideas
+  - blog
+  - codepruner
+title: Topics and concepts for CodePruner
-type: "regular"
+type: regular
+url: posts/ideas/topics-and-concepts-for-CodePruner
 ---

 We are nine months after starting of the blog.
 I wrote some main ideas in the [1st posts]({{< relref "../2021/welcome-on-CodePruner.md">}}).
 All of them are active, but I have clarified some ideas and concepts in higher level.
 I would like to share it with you and write it for myself in the future.